 BPCIA litigants and district courts grappled with new issues in 2019.
-The Federal Circuit has also been busy, with numerous BPCIA issues pending and a handful of new decisions issued this year.
+The Federal Circuit has also been busy, with numerous BPCIA issues pending and a handful of new decisions issued last year.
 In Part 1 of this article series, we briefly summarize overall statistics regarding BPCIA district court litigation and review ongoing BPCIA district court cases.
 Subsequent installments in the series will discuss BPCIA district court cases that settled in 2019 and pending and newly decided BPCIA appeals.

 Since the BPCIA’s enactment in 2010, over 40 BPCIA cases have been filed in district courts.
 (See Figure 1.)
 Amgen (with 15 cases) and Genentech (with 13 cases) are the most active plaintiffs and together account for the plaintiff side in more than half of all BPCIA litigation to date.
 Amgen is also the most common BPCIA defendant (with eight cases), while Celltrion (defendant in seven cases) and Sandoz (defendant in six cases) are not far behind.
 BPCIA litigation has involved biosimilars of nine different reference products: Remicade, Neulasta, Neupogen, Avastin, Herceptin, Rituxan, Humira, Enbrel, and Epogen.
 Unsurprisingly, these mirror the nine reference products for which there are FDA-approved biosimilars.
 The District of Delaware, the District of New Jersey, and the Northern District of California have emerged as the most common venues for BPCIA litigation.